Source: Cyberchase: "Harriet Hippo and the Mean Green"

 Funding for the VITAL/Ready to Teach collection was secured through the United States Department of Education under the Ready to Teach Program.

 In this video segment from Cyberchase, the CyberSquad must make an antidote to a virus that has infected MotherBoard.
-One of the ingredients in the antidote is 2/8 of a Healing Stone.
-Matt and Digit locate the stone and notice that it is divided into four sections.
-Because they need to divide the stone into eight equal pieces, they learn about equivalent fractions.
+One of the ingredients in the antidote is 2/5 of an Electro-Root.
+Jackie and Inez locate an Electro-Root, but then must figure out how to measure out 2/5 of the root.

 Here are some Frame, Focus and Follow-up suggestions for using this video in a math lesson.